Warrenww/Facebook-Image-Reader/README.md

 ## Installation
 1. Install [Tampermonkey](https://www.tampermonkey.net/) to your browser.
-2. Download the `main.js` script.
 3. Go to the utilites tab in Tampermonkey's dashboard.
-4. Import the `main.js` from file.
+2. Paste https://raw.githubusercontent.com/Warrenww/Facebook-Image-Reader/main/main.js into `Install from URL`.
 5. Click `Install`.

 ## Usage